papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 2. Choose the **AssetConversion** pallet and click on the **add_liquidity** extrinsic
       1. Select the **AssetConversion** pallet
-      2. Choose the `add_liquidity` extrinsic from the list of available extrinsics
+      2. Choose the **addLiquidity** extrinsic from the list of available extrinsics

         ![Add Liquidity Extrinsic](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-5.webp)